-Buchan Offshore Wind would be part of the local community for many years to come, and we are already working in partnership with local organisations to make a positive difference, such as:
+Buchan Offshore Wind would be part of the local community for many years to come.
+We are keen to enable local economic growth by focusing on skills and supply chain preparedness.
+In addition, we are already working in partnership with local organisations to make a positive difference, such as:

-- Supporting the University of Highlands and Islands (UHI) STEM Programme in the Highlands and Islands and its planned expansion to schools in Fraserburgh, Mintlaw and Peterhead - Working with Fraserburgh and Peterhead Ports to support their ambitions to capitalise on the opportunities floating offshore wind presents - Partnering with Powering Futures to deliver their Schools Programme in Peterhead and Fraserburgh Academies, providing pupils with sustainability and meta-skills education - Sponsorship of the Best of Buchan Awards in July 2023 and 2024 as part of Peterhead Scottish Week - Sponsorship of Peterhead FC's Community Foundation, funding a community coach who supports education, health and wellbeing.
+- Supporting the University of Highlands and Islands (UHI) STEM Programme in the Highlands and Islands and its planned expansion to schools in Fraserburgh, Mintlaw and Peterhead - Working with Fraserburgh and Peterhead Ports to support their ambitions to capitalise on the opportunities floating offshore wind presents - Ongoing participation in beach cleans at Rattray Head in collaboration with the Turning the Plastic Tide project. - Partnering with Powering Futures to deliver their Schools Programme in Peterhead and Fraserburgh Academies, providing pupils with sustainability and meta-skills education - Ongoing Sponsorship of the Best of Buchan Awards as part of the Peterhead Scottish Week. - Sponsorship of Peterhead FC's Community Foundation, funding a community coach who supports education, health and wellbeing.